ncweinhold/ncweinhold/README.md

 ### Hi there 👋

 ### 📖 About Me
-* Software Engineer / Software Engineer in Test
+* Senior Software Engineer
 * Based in London, UK
-* Currently programming in C#, using Azure and .net 6.
+* Currently programming in C# and Typescript, using AWS.
 Really enjoying it 😄
 * Have also used Python, Java, C++ and Common Lisp

 ### 🌱 I’m currently learning